SchneiderInfosystems/FB4D/README.md

 ### Wiki

 This project offers a [wiki](https://github.com/SchneiderInfosystems/FB4D/wiki).
-Seven cross-platform example applications based on Firemonkey and three VCL sample applications and a [Getting-Started](https://github.com/SchneiderInfosystems/FB4D/wiki/Getting-Started-with-FB4D) on the wiki will help you to start working with the library.
+Eight cross-platform sample applications based on Firemonkey and three VCL sample applications and a [Getting-Started](https://github.com/SchneiderInfosystems/FB4D/wiki/Getting-Started-with-FB4D) on the wiki will help you to start working with the library.
 For more detailed questions, the [interface reference](https://github.com/SchneiderInfosystems/FB4D/wiki/FB4D-Interface-Reference) will provide the answers you need.

 You can find more learning videos on the following [YouTube channel](https://www.youtube.com/channel/UC3qSIUzdGqoZA8hcA31X0Og).